How Venture Capital Funding Works (Pre-Seed to Series C): Valuation, Dilution, Term Sheets, and Pitch Decks

 Pre-Seed Funding:

-Refers to the time horizon, in which the founders are first getting their idea off the ground.
-Usually, during this round, founders are themselves the funders.
-They may also rely on close friends, supporters and family.
-Pre-Seed Funding may also be called the Bootstrap phase.
-It's also likely that investors (founders, friends and family), at this stage are not making an investment in exchange for equity in the company.
+Refers to the time horizon in which the founders are first getting their idea off the ground.
+Usually, during this round, founders are themselves the funders, and may rely on close friends, supporters, and family.
+Pre-Seed Funding may also be called the Bootstrap phase, and it’s common for early checks (if any) to be informal; sometimes equity, sometimes a simple note, and sometimes nothing at all until the plan is clearer.

 Click any link to find Pitch Decks at each stage: Early Stage, Pre-Seed, Seed, Series A, Series B, Series C, Series D, Series E, Late Stage, of Funding.